georgenorman/lab-kit-js/README.md

 ### Display Styles tag

-The &lt;displayStyles&gt; tag renders the values of a set of specified styles for a set of specified elements.
+The &lt;tz-display-styles&gt; tag renders the values of a specified set of styles for a specified set of elements.
 It has several forms, each of which are described below:

 ##### Compact unordered list